cchangelabs/flake8-class-attributes-order/README.md

     def fetch_info_from_crm(self):
         pass

-    LOGIN_FIELD = 'email'  # wtf? this should be on top of class definition!
+    LOGIN_FIELD = 'email'  # Wrong!
+This should be on top of class definition!

 class UserNode:
     class Meta:
         model = User

-    if DEBUG:  # not great idea at all def is_synced_with_crm(self):
+    if DEBUG:  # not a great idea at all def is_synced_with_crm(self):
             pass